model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 - Producing an invalid value.

 ## Approach
-To tackle this challenge, we utilized [Kani](https://github.com/model-checking/kani)'s verification capabilities to write proof harnesses for the unsafe methods.
+To tackle this challenge, we utilized [Kani](https://github.com/model-checking/kani)'s verification capabilities to write proof harnesses for unsafe methods.
 Our strategy involved:
 1. **Specifying Safety Preconditions**: To ensure the methods behaved correctly, we explicitly specified safety preconditions in the code.
 These preconditions were used to:
    - Guide Kani input generation.
    - Define the boundaries for valid inputs.